 The joint between the carpometacarpus and the radius and ulna, (which is like the wrist), allows a considerable range of movement, so that the bird can fold this outer section of the wing, back underneath the second section, close in to the body, when not in flight.
 (We cannot bend our hands back, underneath our forearms.)

-The relative lengths of the three sections of the wing, vary for different bird according to their flight style and how much flying they do.
+The relative lengths of the three sections of the wing, vary for different birds according to their flight style and how far they migrate.

 Legs & Feet

 Like most vertebrates, birds have a long thigh bone or 'femur', which connects to the pelvis or hip, with a ball and socket joint.